Krenodeno/VkHelloTriangle/README.md

 ## How to build
 ### Dependencies

-* Vulkan SDK >= 1.1.106 : [Download LunarG's SDK](https://vulkan.lunarg.com) or install vulkan packages for your Linux ditribution.
+* Vulkan SDK >= 1.1.126 : [Download LunarG's SDK](https://vulkan.lunarg.com), install vulkan packages for your Linux ditribution or build it for sources.
 * GLFW >= 3.2.1 : [Download and compile GLFW](https://www.glfw.org) or install GLFW dev and regular packages.
 * GLM >= 0.9.7 : [Download GLM](https://glm.g-truc.net) or install GLM packages.